fletchjp/Arduino-TFT-display/README.md

  There is a description there of the hardware and software used.

+ This covers both the display and the touchscreen capability.

 ## MCUFRIEND_clock

  This is the code for Figure 1 using the MCUFRIEND_kbv library.